bdkrae/zephyr_teensy4_test/readme.md

 ## SD card
 USDHC hardware on Teensy 4.1 is working but has some limitations shown below.
 Example prints simple file listing of the card according to [samples/subsys/fs/fat_fs](https://github.com/zephyrproject-rtos/zephyr/tree/master/samples/subsys/fs/fat_fs) example.

-### Card detection
-Teensy 4.1 has no hardware switch for card detection.
-As a workaround a dummy pin is defined in the board definition in file ```teensy41.dts```.
-It always states
-"SD-Card present" to zephyr´s driver.
+At the time of writing the SD card usage seems not really stable.

 ### Card voltage switch
 Teensy 4.1 has no hardware to switch card voltage.
-As a workaround in the file ```zephyr/subsys/disk/disk_access_usdhc.c``` the line 503 needs to be changed:
+As a workaround in the file ```zephyr/drivers/disk/usdhc.c``` the line 502 needs to be changed:

 ```#define SDMMCHOST_NOT_SUPPORT USDHC_HOST_CTRL_CAP_VS18(1)```